Pilatch/easy-element/README.md

 Extending things other than `HTMLElement` hasn't really been tested yet.
 Assume it's McBusted.

+## Directory structure

+Building multi-level directory trees is not yet supported.
+So put your element code in one flat folder.
+Easy Element won't do recursive directory traversal to search for your source code.

 # Intent

 The goal of Easy Element is to allow creation of custom elements without worry about browser support while leveraging technologies web developers are already familiar with.